MultiSafepay/docs/content/getting-started/glossary/multisafepay-glossary.md

 A software developer a merchant employs to work on the technical side of their integration.

 ### ecommerce platform
-An online [platform](/payments/integrations/ecommerce-platforms/) merchants use for accepting payments, e.g. website, mobile app, [PWA](/payments/integrations/pwa/).
+An online [platform](/integrations/ready-made/) merchants use for accepting payments, e.g. website, mobile app, PWAs.

 ### fraud
 When a person tries to receive products without paying for them by tricking a customer or merchant.

 ### integration
 Software merchants use to sell products and services and accept payments, e.g website, mobile app, [PWA](/payments/integrations/pwa/).
-Merchants may use [ecommerce platforms](/payments/integrations/ecommerce-platforms/) or build a custom integration.
+Merchants may use [ecommerce platforms](/integrations/ready-made/) or build a custom integration.

 ### item
 A product or service in a customer's shopping cart and/or order.